When Should I Put a Sleeping Bag on a Newborn?

 What are the available designs?

-There are numerous designs available in the market with fun patterns, organic materials, and colours.
+Numerous designs are available in the market with fun patterns, organic materials, and colours.
 Some styles will have a two-way zip in front and some slits at the back.
 Their sleeping bags come with poppers at the top for younger children, making it easy to put on your baby and remove when it’s time for a diaper change.

-A quick tip: never use a duvet to cover your baby’s the sleeping bag as this may cause overheating.
-Some sleeping bags come with hoods, but this should be avoided since they are a significant cause of sudden death infant syndrome (SDIs).
-Sleeping bags come in different sizes and shapes, and there is something for any baby.
+A quick tip: never use a duvet to cover your baby’s sleeping bag, as this may cause overheating.
+Some sleeping bags come with hoods, but this should be avoided since they are a significant cause of sudden-death infant syndrome (SDIs).
+Sleeping bags come in different sizes and shapes, and there is something for every baby.